rdegouveia/Getting-CleaningData_CourseraProject/README.md

      Y_train<-read.table("./UCI HAR Dataset/train/Y_train.txt",header=F)
      output<-vector()

-     #It evaluates each line of Y_train then create a vector called output with the activities names.
+     #It evaluates each line of Y_train then creates a vector called output with the activities names.
 If Y_train[i,1]==1 then
      #the activity will be "Walking", if Y_train[i,1]==2 activity will be "Walking_Uptairs", etc.

      For (i in 1:nrow(Y_train)){